Immanuel-C/IWindow/docs/src/WindowClass.md

 `bool IWindow::Window::IsMouseButtonDown(IWindow::MouseButton button)` and `bool IWindow::Window::IsMouseButtonUp(IWindow::MouseButton button)` functions check if a argument `button` is pressed or released.

-`bool IWindow::Window::IsMouseButtonDoubleClicked(IWindow::MouseButton button)` checks if a argument `button` was pressed 2 in quick succesion.

 The templated input functions allow you to pass in multiple buttons/keys and the function checks if all the buttons/keys are pressed/released.